-The term 'Index Funds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Index Funds' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Index funds are typically exchange traded funds or mutual funds.
 Their goal is to reproduce the actual movements of an underlying index for a particular financial market.
 They do this no matter what is happening in the overall stock markets.

 There are several means of tracking such an index.
 One way of doing this is by purchasing and holding all of the index securities to the same proportion as they are represented in the index.
 Another way of accomplishing this is by doing a statistical sample of the market and then acquiring securities that are representative of it.
 A great number of the index funds are based on a computer model that accepts little to no input from people in its decision making of the securities bought and sold.
 This qualifies as a type of passive management when the index fund is run this way.

 These index funds do not have active management.
 This allows them to benefit from possessing lesser fees and taxes in their accounts that are taxable.
 The low fees that are charged do come off of the investment returns that are otherwise mostly matching those of the index.
 Besides this, exactly matching an index is not possible since the sampling and mirroring models of this index will never be one hundred percent right.
 Such variances between an index performance and that of the fund are referred to as the tracking error, or more conversationally as a jitter.